s-diniro/ioti-shields/worker-insights/README.md

 }
 ```

-`processing` is a method where you should implement a logic of your shield.
+`processing` is the method where you should implement a logic of your shield.
 If all
-the conditions are satisfied, you want to generate a hazard and send it to the
+of the conditions are satisfied, generate a hazard and send it to the
 job-engine.
 There is a stream for hazards which comes from `BaseShield`:
 `hazardStream`.
-You should push your hazard into the `hazardStream`.
+Push your hazard into the `hazardStream`.
 After you
-push your hazard into `hazardStream`, the job-engine take cares of your hazard.
+push your hazard into `hazardStream`, the job-engine handles your hazard.
-That means, the job-engine notifies gateway application or mobile application
+Specifically, the job-engine notifies the gateway application or mobile application.
-and the related application manages rest lifecycle of your hazard.
-You can have
+The related application then manages the remaining lifecycle of your hazard.
+Refer to
-a look `createHazard` method above in order to learn how to push a hazard into
+the `createHazard` method above to learn how to push a hazard into
 the `hazardStream`. **If you push too many hazards into the `hazardStream`, they
 are throttled based on your `minHazardInterval` shield parameter.**

 ### How to use external libraries in a shield
 You can use any Javascript library to implement your shield.
-For instance, we used
+For instance,
-[mathjs](https://www.npmjs.com/package/mathjs) npm package in the above example
+[mathjs](https://www.npmjs.com/package/mathjs) npm package was used in the example
-shield.
+shield above.
 You just need to add your npm package in the package.json file and
 run `npm install`.

 ### How to fetch external data
-It is not allowed to access filesystem and to make HTTP requests from a shield.
+You cannot access a filesystem and to make HTTP requests from a shield.
 All HTTP requests must go through 'external-data.js'.
 This functionality is not
 fully implemented yet.